 - Check that Caps Lock is not activated on your keyboard.

-- Type only your username NOT your email address (eg enter jsmith NOT email@example.com or firstname.lastname@example.org).
+- Enter your username NOT your email address (eg enter jsmith NOT email@example.com or firstname.lastname@example.org).

 Problem: My password works everywhere else but with one database